 Vail, Colorado – Vail Lacrosse Shootout

 The Vail Lacrosse Shootout is in its 47th year, and they certainly have shown a good time so far.
 The relaxed atmosphere of a mountain ski-town and lots of lacrosse make for an incredible week to play a sport we all love.
 The location and scenery could not be better.
-The drive from the airport is actually not too bad (as you can read about in my new column called “5 Stars”) as it is only about a two-hour drive without much traffic.
+The drive from the airport is actually not too bad as it is only about a two-hour drive without much traffic.
 The Mountain Express shuttle can even drop you off at your dwelling for the week and take you right back to the airport when the tournament is done.

 The tournament really has a community feel.
 Countless volunteers have been coming here for 10, 20, 30+ years to volunteer at the tournament and be a part of the family that is the Vail Lacrosse Shootout.
 The event attracts a lot of top talent as there are and have been multiple Under Armour All-Americans that have come through here as well as professional players of the retired variety.
-Rumor has it Josh Sims has wandering around the Colorado resort-town.
+Rumor has it Josh Sims was wandering around the Colorado resort-town, and professionals like Gary Gait, the Powells and more have all made stops here at one time or another.

 Find out more information about the Vail Lacrosse Shootout here.